 Bereavement Leave.

-Unit members shall be granted three (3) work days of bereavement leave for the death of an immediate family member (five work days if out-of-state travel is required).
+Unit members shall be granted three (3) paid work days and two (2) unpaid work days, or the use of up to two (2) paid personal necessity days for bereavement following the passing of an immediate family member.
+In cases where out-of-state travel is necessary, five (5) work days may be granted.

 Leave is granted at full hourly pay for absence from the class or classes that the employee is scheduled to teach during the specified period of leave.